dhruvilpatel07/dhruvilpatel07/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Expense Tracker App.
-It's my personal project. [more details](https://github.com/dhruvilpatel07/Expense-Tracker)
+- 🔭 I’m currently working on Task Manager App.
+It's my personal project. [more details](https://github.com/dhruvilpatel07/Task-Manager)
 - 🌱 I’m currently learning Swift / SwiftUI
 - 👯 I’m looking to collaborate on Swift
 - 💬 Ask me about Anything
 - 📫 How to reach me: dhruvilpatel07@icloud.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I will be publishing Expense Tracker to app store in about 2-3 weeks
+- ⚡ Fun fact: I will be publishing Task Manager App to app store in about 2-3 weeks
 <!--
 - 🤔 I’m looking for help with ...
 -->